-The reclamation procedures are forth below will be implemented in full accord with the attached Mitigation Standards.
+The reclamation procedures are forth below will be implemented in full accord with the attached Mitigation Standards and additional information sheet.

-2.1 Drill hole abandonment
+2.1 Drillhole abandonment

-Drill hole abandonment procedures will be in accordance with WDNR regulations covered in NR130.111.
-As previously mentioned, temporarily abandoned holes, drill casings are capped with a water-tight, threaded or welded cap pursuant to NR130.11(1)(a).
+Drillhole abandonment procedures will be in accordance with WDNR regulations covered in NR130.111 as previously mentioned; temporarily abandoned holes, drill casings are capped with a water-tight, threaded or welded cap pursuant to NR130.111(1)(a).
 As previously mentioned, each hole will be marked by a six-foot casing extension that is plainly visible.

-Permanent abandonment of drill holes will be in accordance with NR130.111 (1) (b) and requires filling the entire hole from top to bottom with concrete or neat cement.
-The abandonment procedure includes concrete or neat cement being pumped down each hole through a conductor pipe as previously described.
-Casings will be removed concurrently with the filling of the drill holes with the bottom of the casings kept below the surface of the fill material throughout the operation.
+Permanent abandonment of drillholes will be in accordance with NR130.111 (1) (b) 1 and requires filling the entire hole from top to bottom with concrete or neat cement.
+The abandonment procedure includes concrete or neat cement being pumped down each hole through a conductor pipe.
+Casings will be removed concurrently with the filling of the drillholes with the bottom of the casings kept below the surface of the fill material throughout the operation.